deepgram/deepgram-js-sdk/README.md

 The sample demonstrates the following uses:

 - Transcribing a file from a url
+- Creating a project
+- Deleting a project
 - Creating an API key
 - Deleting an API key